 We don't just talk cars ... we teach how to buy them.

-We think Lexus vehicles deserve strong consideration as used car purchases.
-As Toyota's upscale siblings, it's no surprise they deliver a smooth, quiet ride with plenty of amenities ... as well as accolades for performance, features and dependability.
+So, we think older Lexus vehicles deserve strong consideration as used car purchases today.
+And as Toyota's upscale siblings, it's no surprise they deliver a smooth, quiet ride with plenty of amenities ... as well as many accolades for performance, features and dependability.
 And as "luxury" vehicles, many were well-maintained and driven lower than average miles.

 Over the years, Lexus has earned overwhelmingly positive customer and car expert reviews, countless awards and an outstanding reputation when it comes to totally refined and elegant luxury cars and SUVs ... vehicles with a cushy ride, a well-designed and high quality interior and capable handling from strong yet nearly silent engines.

-Lexus simply makes a good car ... and this is what is important when comparing used car choices.
-Quality and dependabilty is a key issue.
 In addition, the fact that they hold resale values well is yet another plus.
-The bottom line, in our opinion, is that a Lexus can make an excellent longterm used car choice.
+The bottom line, in our opinion, is that an older Lexus can still make a solid used car purchase.

-For those considering the purchase of a used Lexus, here's some background information on some of the most popular:
+For those considering the purchase of an older Lexus, here's some background information on some of their more popular models:

-Debuting with the 2007 model year and carrying through to today, the front-wheel-drive Lexus ES 350 is equipped with a 3.5-liter V6 engine that produces 272 horsepower and 254 pound-feet of torque and is mated with a smooth six-speed automatic transmission.
+Debuting with the 2007 model year, the front-wheel-drive Lexus ES 350 is equipped with a 3.5-liter V6 engine that produces 272 horsepower and 254 pound-feet of torque and is mated with a smooth six-speed automatic transmission.
 The 350 is the fastest ES ever, capable of going from a standstill to 60 mph in just about 7 seconds.
 This version was produced through the 2012 model year.

 Overall Pros: Plush ride, excellent crash test scores, luxurious cabin, abundance of high-end features.